xs10shl/GC-NuVoBridge-for-Homeseer/README.md

 The system can work as a standalone interface between Homeseer and the GC, or in conjunction with either an MPS4 or an NV-MP/NV-NNA for deeper integration functionality.
 All configurations will provide full keypad control and metadata.

-NuVoBridge for Homeseer is also capable of providing enhanced NuVoNet services not before available using the NuVo GC platform, including:
+GC NuVoBridge for Homeseer is also capable of providing enhanced NuVoNet services not before available using the NuVo GC platform, including:

 * A simple Message-driven menu system of extended features for users who do not own an MPS4 or an MP-MV/MP-NNA
 * NuVoNet-integrated and custom-taylored menu system for users with an MPS4 or NV-MP/NV-NNA